Search our Site

 Download the whole PDF here.
 Check out our FH point of care tools or our more concise summary, GECKO on the run

-Bottom line: Familial hypercholesterolemia (FH) is a common (~1/250) autosomal dominant condition that results in a 6 to 22-fold increase in premature cardiovascular disease (CVD) and death.
+Bottom line: Familial hypercholesterolemia (FH) is a common (~1/250) autosomal dominant condition that results in a 6- to 22-fold increase in premature cardiovascular disease (CVD) and death.
 Early diagnosis and treatment can normalize life expectancy.
-Key features of FH are elevated LDL-C ≥ 5mmol/L with additional features such as early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis with onset <45years, and family history of early onset CVD or hyperlipidemia requiring treatment.
+Key features of FH are elevated LDL-C ≥5 mmol/L, early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis with onset <45 years, and family history of early onset CVD or hyperlipidemia requiring treatment.
 In Canada, a diagnosis of FH is typically based on an individual’s clinical presentation and history as outlined in the Canadian Cardiovascular Society algorithm.
 Genetic testing is not widely clinically available in Canada with some exceptions.
 A clinical diagnosis guides treatment and screening of family members.
 Once a person is diagnosed with FH, cascade screening of family members using measurement of LDL-C levels and/or genetic testing is recommended.
 This enables early identification and treatment of at-risk individuals, with statins as first-line treatment.

 What is familial hypercholesterolemia?